abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 ![](../images/custom-code-domain-folder-structure.png)

-As you would see from the folder structure, some additional classes have been created along with the related entities, repository interfaces and domain service classes (also for the application services, DTOs, controllers etc.).
+As you can see from the folder structure, some additional classes have been created along with the related entities, repository interface, and domain service classes (also for the application services, DTOs, controllers, etc.).

 Custom code can be added to these classes, specifically within files named `*.Extended.cs`.
 By placing your custom code within these files, you can ensure that your changes will not be overridden during the next entity generation.